Measuring Landing Page Optimization

 You can collect customer data for A/B testing through the following channels:

-1. Google Analytics: This is the basic starting point for diagnosing landing page because the analytics allow you to see what’s happening on the back end.
+- This is the basic starting point for diagnosing landing page because the analytics allow you to see what’s happening on the back end.
 Analyse the number of page views, average time on a page, bounce rates etc. to find out if your visitors are staying on your landing page long enough to convert.
-Also see if the traffic you’re getting on the page is actually the traffic you need – are your targeted customers coming to your page.
+Also, see if the traffic you’re getting on the page is actually the traffic you need – are your targeted customers coming to your page.

-2. User Recording: User recordings are recordings of the activity the visitor performs while on the page.
+- User recordings are recordings of the activity the visitor performs while on the page.
 With the help of the recordings, you can find out on which part of the page your visitors spend the most time and which part they completely ignored.
-For example, if you observe that your visitors spent some time on the page, but left without paying attention to the CTA button, you may consider tweaking the button copy and designing the button in a more contrasting color.
+For example, if you observe that your visitors spent some time on the page, but left without paying attention to the CTA button, you may consider tweaking the button copy and designing the button in a more contrasting color

 When you conduct A/B tests based on data you collect from your actual customers, the chances of the tests increasing your conversion rates increase because you’re trying to fix a problem that you know your visitors are having.
 Changing the color of your CTA button just because a marketer got a significant lift on their landing page because of an orange button, doesn’t mean you’ll get the same results.